danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

 Query Performance Insight helps you to quickly identify what your longest running queries are, how they change over time, and what waits are affecting them.

-This exercise shows how to use Query Performance Insight for Azure Database for PostgreSQL Single Server
+This exercise shows how to use Query Performance Insight for Azure Database for PostgreSQL Single Server.

 **Tasks**